schedvin/kickstart.nvim/README.md

 An alternative approach is to create a separate `custom.plugins` module to register your own plugins.
 In addition, you can handle further customizations in the `/after/plugin/` directory (see `:help load-plugins`).
 See the following examples for more information.
 Leveraging this technique should make upgrading to a newer version of this repo easier.

+Similar to `custom.plugins` it is possible to register your own LSPs by adding configuration by creating a separate `custom.lsp_servers` and keep your `init.lua` withotu customizations.

 #### Example `plugins.lua`

 The following is an example of a `plugins.lua` module (located at `$HOME/.config/nvim/lua/custom/plugins.lua`) where you can register your own plugins.